charliewilco/downwrite/Readme.md

 This project depends on MongoDB so if you're not using Docker locally, you should see this [gist](https://gist.github.com/nrollr/9f523ae17ecdbb50311980503409aeb3) on how to setup MongoDB on your machine.

 #### Info

+Using hapi allows you to organize your endpoints very easiy and all the controllers are async so making database queries are fast and clean.
+All the routes are kept in `./api/src/routes.ts`.

 You can see the documented endpoints at `http://localhost:3000/docs`